Ghostavio/we-need-to-go-deeper/README.md

 ## node-inception

-just `npm install -g node-inception`, go to you terminal and type `inception`, done :)
+just `npm install -g we-need-to-go-deeper`, go to you terminal and type `inception` or `we-need-to-go-deeper`, done :)